gammapy/gammapy/docs/tutorials.rst

 containing the whole documentation and full collection of notebooks, so you can execute them in your local desktop inside the `_static/notebooks/` folder.

-Alternatively you may execute the collection of notebooks on-line accessing the `Gammapy Binder <http://mybinder.org/repo/gammapy/gammapy-extra>`__ space.
+Alternatively you may execute latest version of the collection of notebooks on-line accessing the `Gammapy Binder <http://mybinder.org/repo/gammapy/gammapy-extra>`__ space.

 .. image:: http://mybinder.org/badge.svg